 News from CTC

-Have the mid-summer doldrums hit?
-Looking for ways to fill the down time at home?
+Have the mid-winter doldrums hit?
+Looking for ways to fill the time at home when the weather won't cooperate?
 Check out these fun suggestions from therapists – and practice your own version of “stealth therapy” right in your living room!

 - If you have sliding glass doors in your home, pull out the washable markers and the shaving cream!
 Let your child experiment on the glass door – they’re easy to clean.
 “This is a creative way to work on movement while they’re playing.
 Encourage them to reach and get up on their tippie-toes.”

 - Make a sensory bin!
 “Fill it with dried beans or rice and hide buried treasure inside.
 Work on communication and pretend play while your child practices becoming accustomed to different textures.”

 - If your child is practicing how to communicate, use a speech-language pathologist’s favorite tool: a clear plastic container with a big lid.
 “Put a toy or snack inside.
 They can see it, but their hands are small so they can’t open the lid.
 Have them practice asking for the help they need.”

 - Use a bed sheet as a swing!
 “Rather than just saying ‘ready, set, go’ have your child tell you what to do in order to activate the task.
 It helps them practice sequencing and provides more social engagement.”

 - Use books – but try not reading to your child.
 Instead, focus on the pictures.
 “Many kids won’t listen to a story, but if you use pictures and engage with them to tell a story together, this can build more positive experiences around books.”